-- (1) Audit fees were for professional services rendered by the auditors for the audit of the Corporation's annual consolidated financial statements as well as services provided in connection with statutory and regulatory filings. - (2) Tax fees are for tax compliance. - (3) Amounts exclude Canadian/Australian GST and European VAT, as applicable and the reimbursement of expenses.
+- (1) Audit fees were for professional services rendered by the auditors for the audit of the Corporation's annual consolidated financial statements as well as services provided in connection with statutory and regulatory filings. - (2) Tax fees are for tax compliance and ad hoc advisory work - (3) Amounts exclude Canadian/Australian GST and European VAT, as applicable and the reimbursement of expenses.